 In February 2009, Kyoto University opened its European Representative Office in London as the first overseas operating base in Europe to promote the university’s industry-academia collaboration activities.
 In June 2017, the London Office was closed and its functions were consolidated into Kyoto University’s central administration and the Kyoto University European Center, Heidelberg Office.

-The office in Heidelberg performs the following 4 key roles and also serves as a contact point for the Japanese members of the German-Japanese HeKKSaGOn University network (see below for details).
+The office in Heidelberg performs the following 4 key roles and also serves as a contact point for the Japanese members of the German-Japanese HeKKSaGOn University alliance (see below for details).

 1. Boosting Collaborative Research Activities

 - Gathering and analyzing information on research and academic policies

 - Supporting the organization of international research projects, seminars, workshops, and symposiums.

 - Exploring funding possibilities for Japan-European joint research.

 - Collection and distribution of information on education policies and study-abroad programs in Europe.

 - Providing European partner universities and individuals with information about undertaking study and research at Kyoto University.